What is Professional Reliance?

-A short video explaining professional reliance in the forestry sector.
+A short video explaining professional reliance in the forestry sector:

 The Application of Professional Reliance

 Professional reliance is commonplace in our society.
 We rely on the judgement and advice of our doctor when we have to address a health concern.
 Each time we drive over a bridge we are relying on the knowledge, expertise, and experience of an engineer.
-The added element to professional reliance is that while we rely on the work of the professional we can also hold them individually accountable for their work.
-The professional cannot switch jobs, move, or otherwise avoid accountability.
-This element means that professionals act independently from their employer’s interest and maintain their competence in a specific area of practice.
-Both independence and competence are hallmarks of professional reliance.

 Examples of Professional Reliance in Forestry

-REPORT: Example of Professional Reliance at Work: Forest Stewardship Plan
+Professional Reliance at Work: Forest Stewardship Plan

 A major development project for an area of forest land will be a concern for several forest resource rights holders (forest tenure holders, licensed trapper, recreation lease), regional recreation users, and a regional district government.
 The planning process is led by a forest professional working for the primary forest tenure holder and will involve the coordination of work by several forest professionals and other resource professionals, all of whom have different skill sets.
 The sharing of the information between professionals, the scheduling of the work, the implementation of the project, and monitoring of outcomes is essential to achieve the project goals.

-REPORT: Example of Professional Reliance at Work: Peer Review
+Professional Reliance at Work: Peer Review.

 A forest professional prepares a forest harvesting prescription for an area.
 Prior to submitting the harvest prescription for implementation, the forest professional arranges for the prescription to be peer reviewed by another qualified professional.

-Professional Reliance in the News
+Professional Reliance (media)

+- January 5, 2018 (submission): ABCFP Stakeholder Submission to the BC Government’s Professional Reliance Review.
 As part of the government’s review of professional reliance, professional associations were invited to make formal submissions.
 The ABCFP submission contains information about the association, an outline of the professional reliance system and participants in the system, and a suite of recommendations for improvement.

+- November 10, 2017 (letter) Joint Letter on Professional Reliance Review.
 On November 10th, 2017, a joint letter was sent to Jennifer McGuire, Assistant Deputy Minister, Ministry of Environment & Climate Change Strategy from several professional associations, including the Association of BC Forest Professionals, Engineers and Geoscientists of BC, the College of Applied Biology, the BC Institute of Agrologists, and the Applied Science Technologists and Technicians of BC.
 The associations offered to meet with the Ministry as a group to share insights and inform the professional reliance review.

-NEWS RELEASE: Association of BC Forest Professionals Ready to Participate in Government Review of Professional Reliance.
+- October 3, 2017 (media release): Association of BC Forest Professionals Ready to Participate in Government Review of Professional Reliance.